-The following article describes how to create and configure a SAML 2.0 identity provider (IdP) and tie it to an existing Active Directory Federation Services (ADFS) implementation.
-With ADFS, you can give users access to the Kinvey Console and CLI without them having to manage another set of credentials.
+The following article describes how to create and configure an identity provider (IdP) and tie it to an existing external system like Active Directory Federation Services (ADFS).
+With Single Sign-On, you can provide users with access to the Kinvey Console and CLI without them having to manage another set of credentials.

 To integrate ADFS with your dedicated Kinvey instance, you need the following: